biw/seal-store/README.md

 setState({ sealsInReadme: [] }) // this is also fine
 ```

-`seal-store` also comes with the ability to add an event callback when the state is updated.
+`seal-store` also comes with the ability to add a callback when any key in the state is updated.
 ```js
 const stateHasBeenUpdated = (newState) => { console.log('the state has updated') }